kekse1/v4/docs/modules/web/progress.md

 `class Progress extends HTMLCanvasElement`..

 ## `(Progress).sizeAnimation(_options, ... _callbacks)`
-This is a special case of animations: since the regularily used 'Web Animations API' neither got something like 'intermediateCallbacks' or so, nor the `transform: scale(...)` has a good quality when scaling small elements to bigger views, I decided to use my own animation routine here.
+This is a special case of animations: since the normally used 'Web Animations API' neither got something like 'intermediateCallbacks' or so, nor the `transform: scale(...)` has a good quality when scaling small elements to bigger views, I decided to use my own animation routine here.